KeloDraken/TheDragonProject/README.md

 ## Contributions

-dukesoul is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.
+kelodraken is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 ## Code of Conduct